 The parish of Stanton straddles the A143 road roughly midway between Diss and Bury St Edmunds in West Suffolk.

-A population of 2,507 (2011 census) residents is well served with village shops including:- Post Office with Newspapers, Cards and more, Bakers Shop, Chip Shop, General Food Store, Ironmongers/Country Store, Hairdressers, Pub, Garages, Two Petrol Stations, A large Garden Centre with shop and cafe, also the Wyken Hall Farmers Markets and Leaping Hare Restaurant.
+A population of 2,507 (2011 census) residents is well served with village shops including:- Post Office with Newspapers, Cards and more, Bakers Shop, Chip Shop, General Food Store, Hairdressers, Pub, Garages, A Petrol Station, A large Garden Centre with shop and cafe, also the Wyken Hall Farmers Markets and Leaping Hare Restaurant and shop.

-Educational needs are catered for with an excellent Primary School for the up to 11's- now on the former Blackbourne Middle School site on Upthoepe Road and includes a nursery class, older children are bussed to the upper school at nearby Thurston we also have Ixworth Free School which is a member of the Seckford Foundation Free Schools in Suffolk.
+Educational needs are catered for with an excellent Primary School for the up to 11's- now on the former Blackbourne Middle School site on Upthorpe Road and includes a nursery class.
+Older children are bussed to the upper school at nearby Thurston we also have Ixworth Free School which is a member of the Seckford Foundation Free Schools in Suffolk.
 Blackbourne Middle School closed in 2014 as part of Suffolk County Council's schools organisation review.
-Children aged between 2 and 5 years can attend Stanton Pre-School in the School Building.
+Children aged between 2 and 5 years can attend Stanton Pre-School in a seperate part of the School Building.

-We also have The Bluebell Children's Centre run by Suffolk County Council which is to remain in Bury Lane.
+We also have The Bluebell Children's Centre run by Suffolk County Council which is in Bury Lane.

 The village has an active Parish Council which meets on the second Thursday of each month normally in the village hall.